NickColley/instagram-archive-viewer/README.md

 ## Will this expose my personal details?

-No, this tool only runs on your machine.
+This tool only runs on your machine.
 It uses your main feed, stories and profile (which contains your email address).

+You can also:

-Any doubts make sure to review the source code.
+- review the source code.
-You can also unzip your archive yourself and remove any sensitive information before running the tool.
+- unzip your archive yourself
+- remove any sensitive information

 ## I want to re-use this for my website